Al Tahrir TV Channel: Program controversies

 Several of the channel's programs were subjected to controversies that threatened the sustainability of the programs and/or their television hosts.

 Fil Midan

 Fil Midan was a program that alternated between different television hosts on different days.
 Four prominent individuals have hosted the program: Ibrahim Eissa, Bilal Fadl, Mahmoud Saad, and Amr El-Leithy.
 In September 2011, Fadl had temporarily stopped hosting his portion of the show.
 But in October 2011, he announced via his Twitter account that he had permanently left the channel.
-In September 2011, Saad also quit the program and the channel due to personal reasons that he did not wish to expose.
+In September 2011, Saad also quit the program and the channel for personal reasons that he did not wish to expose.
 El-Leithy similarly decided to quit hosting the program in October 2011.
 In February 2012, Eissa quit Fil Midan and now no longer works for the channel.
 Fil Midan was now hosted by another individual.

 Qalam Rūsas

 Qalam Rūsas was a program hosted by journalist Hamdy Kandeel.
 In December 2011, shortly after Amer buys Al Tahrir TV, Kandeel stopped airing his show and threatened to leave the channel if it does not maintain its revolutionary vision.
 Kandeel feared that the change in ownership would instigate a change in the channel's political stance.
 He gave the channel a ten-day grace period to rethink its decision.